-Sonny and I have tried so many lovely places over the last few months.
-There aren’t many on our doorstep in Seven Sisters so we have to travel- you’re used to that living in London anyway and tricky pram rides with a toddler aside, there are so many gems to get excited about!
-Sonny is at a particular loving and engaging with play age right now, it’s so wonderful to see, so we can’t wait to get involved in more London toddler activities!
+Little Man (LM) and I have tried so many lovely places over the last year and a bit.
+There aren’t many on our doorstep in North London so we have to travel- you’re used to that living in London anyway aren’t you, and tricky pram rides with a toddler aside, there are so many gems to get excited about.
+LM is at a particular loving and engaging with play age right now, it’s so wonderful to see, so we can’t wait to get involved in more London toddler activities!

-So, here’s a round up of some of our highlights from the end of 2021!
-We are only including our favourite toddler activities that we would be keen to return to.
-We hope it’s a useful list for you to get ideas from!
+So, here’s a highlight list of some of our best places in London!
+We are only including our absolute favourite toddler activities that we would be keen to return to ourselves.
+Hope it’s a useful list for you to get ideas from!

 2. “Toddler Time”, under the Cutty Sark, Greenwich.
-We visited here on an invite last year, and it was gorgeous.
-I was worried about the fact that Sonny wouldn’t sit still, but as all of these things rightly should be, it was super chill and understanding of the fact that kids will move.
+We visited here on an invite, and it was gorgeous.
+I was worried about the fact that LM wouldn’t sit still, but as all of these things rightly should be, it was super chill and understanding of the fact that kids will move.
 There were songs and story telling, and plenty of free time to get creative.
-Sonny’s favourite thing was running off around the whole of the downstairs, which is a pretty cool place for kids to run freely to be fair, and we met some really nice mums here.
+LM’s favourite thing was running off around the whole of the downstairs, which is a pretty cool place for kids to run freely to be fair, and we met some really nice mums here.
 It felt both relaxed, and remarkable to be in such a beautiful London setting with your small one.
 Tickets are £5.00 for an adult, and free for children, 2 time slots every Wednesday.

 5. Baby Broadway, various locations.

-Sonny loves a song!
+LM loves a song!
 Which child doesn’t?
 We went to a Baby Broadway concert in Highgate last year, and loved it!
 It’s such a special feel good family friendly event.
 Many of the songs of the concert we attended were songs of Musicals I particularly loved, the women had fabulous voices (and were ex West End musical stars I believe) and whilst some of the songs may have been unknown to Sonny, he still had a fabulous time engaging with the melodies, and watching the other children dance and sing!
-We are looking to get to one of their Baby Gospel concerts as soon as we can- as Sonny’s face to see a live choir would be a picture I can’t wait to see!
+We’ve also attended a Baby Gospel AND a Baby Knees up: the full hat trick, and LM loved them all!
 You’ve got to go!
 They are also in more locations than just London, so definitely one to check out for a different, totally fab, toddler activity!

 6. Role 2 Play, Walthamstow

 This is such a popular and gem of a Walthamstow venue!
 It’s really small (which is lovely) with a limit on the amount of children per session to manage the space, has well thought out with different rooms for the children to engage in, and huge seating area in the cafe part for mums to relax in afterwards/before if required/meeting up with friends.
-Sonny had a frickin blast running between all the rooms and playing with all the various role play items!!
+LM had a frickin blast running between all the rooms and playing with all the various role play items!!
 Therefore excuse these photos: it was really hard to get a good picture of him when he was moving so much in enjoyment!
-(Also some random activity choices going on from Sonny here, brushing worksurfaces etc- it was brilliant!!)
+(Also some random activity choices going on from LM here, brushing worksurfaces etc- it was brilliant!!)
 This is definitely one of our top contenders for our best places in London!